Digital Access to Healthcare and Online Harassment

-Report harassers’ content and account: Many social media platforms such as Facebook, Twitter, and Instagram have functions with which one can report an abusive content and get support.
+Report harassers’ content and account: Many social media platforms have functions to report abusive content and get support.
 You may also proceed to block the harasser’s account to prevent seeing their future updates.

 Report to a local police station: According to the Nigerian Cybercrime Act 2015, Child pornography and related offences; cyber stalking; racist offences; conspiracy, etc. are crimes that can be reported to the police and are punishable by law.

-Be an active digital bystander: When a person is being harassed online, do not engage the content in any way, but instead report it and the harasser’s account.
-You may also check on the survivor to see how they are doing, offer support, or share helpful resources or tools with them.
+Be an active digital bystander: When someone harasses another person online, do not engage with their content in any way.
+Instead, report the content and the harasser’s account.
+You may also check on the survivor to see how they are doing.
+You can offer support, or share helpful resources or tools with them.